Graduate Certificate in Art Curating

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The program provides critical insight into and practical knowledge of both traditional institutions, such as museums and galleries, and the expanded field of contemporary curating and its wide range of non-traditional exhibition spaces, such as artist-run and community art spaces, public art projects, festivals and commercial spaces.
+Experience a rich combination of core academic skills, art-historical and art-critical knowledge and community-engaged experience.
+Gain critical insight into, and practical knowledge of, traditional institutions, such as museums and galleries, and the expanding field of contemporary curating and its wide range of non-traditional exhibition spaces.
+These include artist-run and community art spaces, public art projects, festivals and commercial spaces.

 Further course information

 Graduates of the Graduate Certificate in Art Curating can advance onto the Graduate Diploma of Art Curating (GradDipArtC) and subsequently, the Master of Art Curating (MArtC).